Fill out the online interlibrary loan form

 You can have up to ten active interlibrary loan requests at a time.

 How much does it cost?

-There is a fee of 50 cents for each interlibrary loan request.
-If you do not pick up your interlibrary loan item you will still need to pay the fee.
-In rare cases, there also may be a charge from the lending library.
-If this happens, the library staff will contact you before placing the request.
+This service is free.
+In rare cases, there may be a charge from the lending library, but if this happens, the library staff will contact you before placing the request.

 How long does it take?